How to transfer a vehicle, trailer, caravan or boat registration in person

 - market value of the vehicle or

-- the total consideration payable for the vehicle (including GST if applicable).
+- the total sale price of the vehicle (including GST if applicable).

-You can calculate the duty payable on your vehicle, on the duty calculator.
+You can use the duty calculator to find the duty payable on your vehicle.

 There is no vehicle registration duty payable on the transfer of registration of a trailer, caravan or motorised wheelchair.
 Some other exemptions from paying vehicle registration duty are available.